Data protection

 - Specifications

-With these tools Facebook can extend its services and is able to receive information on user activities outside of Facebook.
+Through these tools, Facebook expands its services and has the ability to obtain information about user activities outside of Facebook.

 Why do we use Facebook tools on our website?

-We only want to show our services and products to people who are genuinely interested in them.
-With the help of advertisements (Facebook Ads) we can reach exactly these people.
-However, to be able to show suitable adverts to users, Facebook requires additional information on people’s needs and wishes.
-Therefore, information on the user behaviour (and contact details) on our website, are provided to Facebook.
-Consequently, Facebook can collect better user data and is able to display suitable adverts for our products or services.
-Thanks to the tools it is possible to create targeted, customised ad campaigns of Facebook.
+We want to show our services and products only to people who are genuinely interested in them.
+With the help of advertisements (Facebook Ads), we can reach exactly these people.
+However, for users to be shown relevant ads, Facebook needs information about people's desires and needs.
+Thus, the company is provided with information about user behavior (and contact details) on our website.
+This allows Facebook to collect better user data and display relevant ads about our products or services to interested individuals.
+The tools thus enable tailored advertising campaigns on Facebook.

 What data is stored by Facebook tools?